‘The Walking Dead’ Season 10: Maggie Set To Return In Episode 16

 SPOILER ALERT: This article discusses Season 10 of AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 As previously reported by The Inquisitr, Season 10 of The Walking Dead has gone on an unexpected hiatus for the final episode.
 This is due to social distancing restrictions arising due to the coronavirus pandemic.
-So far, AMC has not announced the return date for Episode 16.
-However, they have released a trailer.
-Released via Skybound, the clip also shows the long-anticipated return of Maggie Rhee (Lauren Cohan).
+While AMC has not announced the return date for Episode 16, the network has released a trailer.
+Released via Skybound on YouTube, the clip also shows the long-anticipated return of Maggie Rhee (Lauren Cohan).

-Towards the end of the Episode 16 trailer, Maggie is shown retrieving a hidden letter.
+Toward the end of the Episode 16 trailer, Maggie is shown retrieving a hidden letter.
 According to Forbes, this letter appears to be from Carol (Melissa McBride) and outlines the devastation caused by the Whisperers.
-This is a group that Maggie has not yet encountered as she left Hilltop with Georgie (Jayne Atkinson) prior to this antagonistic group coming onto the scene.
+This is a group that Maggie has not yet encountered as she left Hilltop with Georgie (Jayne Atkinson) prior to this antagonistic faction coming onto the scene.

 The letter points out several people that have died and there are names on the list, such as Enid (Katelyn Macon), Jesus (Tom Payne), and Tara (Alana Masterson), that will be likely devastating blows to Maggie.
-It also seems likely that this letter will be the catalyst required for Maggie to return and assist her friends in their time of need.
+It also seems likely that this will be the catalyst required for Maggie to return and assist her friends in their time of need.

-While the general assumption is that Georgie’s group is the Commonwealth group featured in the comic book series on which the TV show is based, Forbes offers a couple of other suggestions.
+While the general assumption is that Georgie’s group is the Commonwealth featured in the comic book series on which the TV show is based, Forbes offers a couple of other suggestions.

 The Whisperers are coming, but so is someone else.
 Get a first look at Maggie’s #TWD return: https://t.co/gWaSFTEm4h pic.twitter.com/HnXLaIrhfS